dselmanovic/bearerjs/README.md

 * serverKey: This is token encryption key.
 PLEASE PLEASE chnage it in your application
 * tokenURL: We will add this route for POST method as end point for user authentication to generate token
 * createToken: Use this function to generate any token content you might need.
 Token will be encrypted and sent back as response from tokenURL request
 * validateToken: This method will provide you with decrypted token from request.
-Use it wizely to verify that it is ok
+Use it wisely to verify that it is ok
 * onTokenValid: Sometimes you will not want to rely only on token validation.
 Once request is validated using token, you do additional check (perhaps check status in db etc.)
 * onAuthorized: In case you want to do something when request is authenticated (ex. log something)
 * onUnauthorized: In case that you want to do something when request is not authenticated
-* secureRoutes: Just add routes you want to have secured
+* secureRoutes: Just add routes you want to have secured.
+You can use "*" to define pattern

 Your TOKEN will be added to request and you can access it in any other action later.
 For example: